LearnWeb3DAO/Celo-Track/Celo-Developer-Environment.md

 <Quiz questionId="c0b1f96f-fcce-4129-b3f0-3e42ded87643" />

-Typically the easiest option to get started developing is by adding a network to any compatible Ethereum wallet - for e.g. Metamask.
+Typically the easiest option to get started developing is by adding a network to any compatible Ethereum wallet - for example Metamask.
 But, since Metamask wasn't explicitly designed for Celo, it doesn't support all Celo-native features.

 So if you want to use things like Phone Number to Wallet Address mapping and using stablecoins to pay gas for transactions, you're going to need a Celo mobile wallet.